wmayner/pyphi/docs/examples/2014paper.rst

 This figure and the next few use the same network as in Figure 8, so we don't need to reassign the ``network`` and ``subsystem`` variables.

-Together, the core cause and core effect of a mechanism specify a “concept.”
+Together, the MIC and MIE of a mechanism specify a *concept*.
 In PyPhi, this is represented by the |Concept| object.
-Concepts are computed using the |Subsystem.concept| method of a subsystem:
+Concepts are computed using the
+|Subsystem.concept| method of a subsystem:

     >>> concept_A = subsystem.concept((A,))
     >>> concept_A.phi
     0.166667

-As usual, please consult the API documentation or use ``help(concept_A)`` for a detailed description of the |Concept| object.
+As usual, please consult the documentation or use ``help(concept_A)`` for a detailed description of the |Concept| object.